What to Expect

 What you will eat

-We will provide 3 healthy, delicious, home cooked meals per day.
+We will provide 3 healthy, delicious, meals per day.
 There will be access to snacks throughout the day, fresh coconuts from the garden, and clean water.
-Teresa is our host and is a wonderful cook.
-She can accommodate many food intolerances and allergies, so if you have any allergies or preferences please let us know ahead of time so Teresa can prepare for your stay.
-Teresa will also be preparing our lunches in the morning to take with us for eating out on the boat.
+We can accommodate many food intolerances and allergies, so if you have any allergies or preferences please let us know ahead of time so we may attempt to prepare for your stay.
+Lunches will also be prepared in the morning to take with us for eating out on the boat.

 There may be times where we will have dinner out instead of at the house, which will also be included in the price.*